onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ### Circuit Breakers (Pause contract functionality)

-Circuit breakers stop contract code from being executed if certain conditions are met, and can be useful when new errors are discovered.
-They sometimes come at the cost of injecting some level of trust, though smart design can minimize the trust required.
-Pausing can protect ether and many other items (e.g., votes).
+Circuit breakers can change which actions can be executed if certain conditions are met, and can be useful when new errors are discovered.
+For example, most actions may be suspended in a contract if a bug is discovered, and the only action now active is a withdrawal.
+They can come at the cost of injecting some level of trust, though smart design can minimize the trust required.

 A circuit breaker can also be combined with assert guards, automatically pausing the contract if certain assertions fail (e.g., sum of balances drops below contract ether amount).

 Example: